What you will learn in this post:

 - New Hampshire

 - New Jersey

 Crohn’s may also qualify in states where there is no definite list of medical conditions stated.
 In individual states, physicians can recommend marijuana if they believe it could improve a patient’s life quality.
 Additionally, citizens in particular states can petition for individual exceptions, or to have a condition included on the list.

-In recent years, lab studies produced mixed results, with several concluding that marijuana reduces Crohn's complications, producing "significant clinical benefits."
-In other studies, it was revealed that low doses of CBD were not effective treatments.
-However, again, additional studies must be performed before any determinations can be made.
+In recent years, lab studies produced mixed results, with several concluding that cannabis may produce “significant clinical improvement.”
+However, these studies are very limited in scope, and research remains in an early stage.
+Additional studies must be performed before any determinations can be made.

 There are a few apparent risks directly associated with using medical marijuana for Crohn’s symptoms.
 Groups like the Crohn’s & Colitis Foundation do not note any particular risks when using cannabis to treat Crohn’s disease symptoms.

 That said, some of the known side effects of cannabis use could exacerbate a person’s condition.
 Notably, cannabis hyperemesis syndrome, a condition that produces nausea and vomiting in consumers, is a more rare outcome patients should be aware of.